|Literary Masters, Inc.

 He could not stand.
 It felt like something was broken in his back.
 He was having difficulty breathing.
-His
+His head

-stomach, but he was not scared.
+he was not scared.
 He was not scared!

 Crawling slowly, painfully toward the fire, he could see her in its deadly glow.
 She lay unconscious against the

 rear of the truck bed.
 She looked peaceful, asleep upon a bed of soft hay that had not yet ignited.
 A wall of fire